sergiye/fb2kindle/readme.md

 ## Download Latest Version

-Fb2Kindle provides an alternative solution to convert, combine and send various books to the Amazon Kindle devices.
+Fb2Kindle provides an easy to use solution to convert, format with customizable css, combine multiple files into one and send your e-books to the Amazon Kindle devices.

 The latest stable version can be downloaded from the [releases](https://github.com/sergiye/fb2kindle/releases) page, or get the newer one directly from:
 [Latest Version](https://github.com/sergiye/fb2kindle/releases/latest)